-- You’re a graphic designer and have worked on 3Ds rendering at school.
+- You’re a graphic designer and have worked on beautiful 3D renderings at school.
 You’re proudly exhibiting them on your portfolio but you actually hate working on 3D software.
 Then delete it from your portfolio!
 Because working on 3D software is not where you want to go and is not part of your identity.

-- On the other side you really want to do more screen printing but you have only a few prints made at home.
+- On the other side you really want to do more screen printing and you like working with brushes on paper.
+But you have only a few prints made at home.
 Well, find a way to show that!
 Improve the ones that you have or make new ones.
 But find a way to include what you want to become.

 It’s not black and white.
-There are skills you have to showcase because they are expected for your profession.
-But I’m sure you can get rid of some distracting details here and there.
-As soon as you’re aware about your posture, you will be able to decide which projects and skills you want to show or discard.
+Of course your profession requires some skills: some are must-have and some are considered as added-value.
+Once you defined which one is what, I am sure that you will be able to get rid of some distracting details here and there.
+As soon as you’re aware of your posture, you will be able to decide which projects and skills you want to show or discard.

 Identity: where do you stand on the job market?

-I’m sure that you have a posture as a designer, but do you have a posture about your career?
-Do you have a clear understanding about where you want to be in 5 or in 10 years and what do you really need to do to achieve this?
+I’m sure that you can easily define your posture as a designer, but do you have a posture about your career?
+Do you have a clear understanding of where you want to be in 5 or 10 years?
+And what do you really need to do to achieve this?
 What is the path?

-It’s funny how designers are claiming loud that “they should be at the decision’s table of every company because design isn’t only about aesthetics” but at the same time have zero understanding about how to achieve it and how a company even work.
+It’s funny how designers are claiming loud that “they should be at the decision’s table of every company because design isn’t only about aesthetics” but at the same time, have zero understanding about how to achieve it and how a company even works.

-If you don’t know then you should have a look online at “design levels framework”, it shows the career’s path for a specific job within a specific company:
+If you don’t know, and to focus on design only, you should have a look online at “design levels framework”.
+It shows the career path for a specific job within a specific company: